About Angel Falls and Devils Slide

 The trail actually continued further upstream towards Devils Slide, which I’ll discuss in the next section of this write-up.

-I didn’t pursue this trail so I can’t say for certain.
+I didn’t pursue this trail so I can’t say for certain, but maybe that was the “trail” that Ann Marie Brown talked about.

 In any case, I also noticed an interesting wire-pulley car traversing Willow Creek though this would require the cooperation of someone willing to do the pulling by hand to get puller-car-rider across.